Red Rock West: Production

-Red Rock West was filmed in 1992 in Arizona on a budget of $7 million.
-The domestic rights were sold to Columbia TriStar Home Video for $2.5 million and the foreign rights to Manifesto Films, a subsidiary of PolyGram Filmed Entertainment.
+Red Rock West was filmed from December 1991 to January 1992 on location in Willcox, Arizona on a budget of $7 million.
+Additional filming took place in Missoula, Montana, while the cemetery scenes were filmed inside an airplane hangar in Santa Monica, California.
+Some interior sequences were shot on soundstages in Los Angeles.

 Release

-Test screenings for the film were not strong and Peter Graves, an independent consultant who headed the marketing department at Polygram said, "The film doesn't fall neatly into any marketable category.
+The domestic rights to Red Rock West were sold to Columbia TriStar Home Video for $2.5 million and the foreign rights to Manifesto Films, a subsidiary of PolyGram Filmed Entertainment.
+Test screenings for Red Rock West were not strong and Peter Graves, an independent consultant who headed the marketing department at Polygram said, "The film doesn't fall neatly into any marketable category.
 A western film noir isn't something people can immediately spark to".
-One of the producers suggested early on that the film be submitted to the Sundance Film Festival and was told by the studio that it wasn't a festival film. sold Red Rock West to cable and it was shown seven times on HBO in the fall of 1993.
+One of the producers suggested early on that the film be submitted to the Sundance Film Festival and was told by the studio that it was not a festival film.
 The film opened successfully in theaters in Germany, Paris, and London in the summer of 1993.
+It opened theatrically in Australia on November 19, 1993.

-Piers Handling, director of the Toronto International Film Festival saw the film in Paris and decided to show it at the festival in September.
-Bill Banning, who owned the Roxie Cinema and Roxie Releasing in San Francisco saw Red Rock West in Toronto and thought that there might be an American theatrical audience for the film.
+Piers Handling, director of the Toronto International Film Festival, saw the film in Paris and decided to show it at the festival in September 1993.
+Bill Banning, who owned the Roxie Cinema and Roxie Releasing in San Francisco, saw Red Rock West in Toronto and thought that there might be an American theatrical audience for the film.
 It took him until January 1994 to find out who owned the rights.
-The film had already played on HBO and was due to come out on video in February.
-Banning started showing Red Rock West at the Roxie Cinema on January 28, 1994, where it broke box office records before expanding to eight theaters in the city.
-It then opened in Los Angeles and New York City.
+The film had already played on HBO in the fall of 1993 and was due to be released on video in February 1994.
+Banning started showing Red Rock West at the Roxie Cinema in Los Angeles on January 28, 1994, where it broke box office records before expanding to eight theaters in the city.

+It later had its general Los Angeles premiere on March 25, 1994, and opened in New York City on April 8, 1994.

+Home media

+Sony Pictures Home Entertainment released Red Rock West on DVD in 1999.
+Vinegar Syndrome released the film on Blu-ray through their Cinématographe sub-label in March 2024, featuring a new 4K restoration from the original film elements.

 Reception

+Box office

+Red Rock West grossed $2,502,551 in the United States against its approximately $7 million budget, and was a box-office flop.

+Critical response

 In his review for The Washington Post, Richard Harrington praised it as "a treasure waiting to be discovered".
 Writing in The New York Times, Caryn James called it "a terrifically enjoyable, smartly acted, over-the-top thriller".
 Roger Ebert praised it as "a diabolical movie that exists sneakily between a western and a thriller, between a film noir and a black comedy," and gave the film three-and-a-half stars out of four.